nim-lang/website/jekyll/_posts/2022-11-10-a-cost-model-for-nim.md

 ## Conclusion

-Nim's new implementation is excellent for embedded devices but it is the nature of constrained devices to need specialized solutions like custom containers.
+Nim's new implementation is excellent for embedded devices, but it is the nature of constrained devices to need specialized solutions like custom containers.
 For example, a specialized growable array container could save memory if it lacks a "capacity" field and uses only a 16